santiment/academy/src/docs/sanbase/my-account/account-settings/index.md

 author: Santiment Team
 ---

-Depending on your way of logging into SANbase, there will already be information displayed in Account Settings when you open them for the first time.
+Depending on your way of logging into Sanbase, there will already be information displayed in Account Settings when you open them for the first time.